Innovation Opportunities Develop Through Partnerships with Researchers and Universities

 University of Texas at El Paso

-Dr. Ryan Wicker, professor of mechanical engineering at the University of Texas at El Paso provides students with hands-on experience in additive manufacturing, including the ExOne binder jetting technology.
+Dr. Ryan Wicker, professor of mechanical engineering at the University of Texas at El Paso (UTEP) provides students with hands-on experience in additive manufacturing, including the ExOne binder jetting technology.
 Researchers at the state of the art W.M.
 Keck Center for 3D Innovation are investigating topics from infiltration and binder processes to part density and materials using ExOne technology.
 Visitors can explore the center, view parts fabricated by ExOne technology, and see an overview of the printing process.
 Some current projects contributing to developments in ExOne technology include:

 - Comparing the mechanical properties of infiltrated versus non-infiltrated parts using INC 625 and INC 718.